skoppula/approximate-memory-tests/README.md

 ```
 This modified inference script evaluates one image (the first image in the MNIST test set).

-The region of interest is the function call performing the inference: https://github.com/skoppula/approximate-memory-tests/blob/master/kann/kann.c#L976
-There are no system calls in this function, as verified using strace.
+The region of interest is the function call performing the inference: https://github.com/skoppula/approximate-memory-tests/blob/master/kann/kann.c#L976.
+There are print statement delineating the RoI.
+There are also no system calls in this region of interest, as verified using strace.

 The original KANN library can be found at https://github.com/attractivechaos/kann/.